History Files

 Incorporating the Eleuteti

-Alternatively, it could be a combination of the name 'Cadu', meaning 'angry', plus 'ric' ('king', a variation of 'rix') plus the Latin '-i' suffix - the 'angry kings'.
+Alternatively it could be a combination of the name 'Cadu', meaning 'angry', plus 'ric' ('king', a variation of 'rix') plus the Latin '-i' suffix - the 'angry kings'.
 Xavier Delmarre on L'Arbre Celtique has a different take on the origin of 'cadu'.
-He claims that it derives from two Gaulish words: 'catu', meaning 'battle, fight', and 'torcus', meaning 'boar', with them becoming 'catu-turci' and the 'battle boars'.
+He claims it derives from two Gaulish words: 'catu', meaning 'battle, fight', and 'torcus', meaning 'boar', with them becoming 'catu-turci', the 'battle boars'.

 The tribe's oppidum was Divona, which was renamed by the Romans to Civitas Cadurcorum (modern Cahors).
-Uxellodunum, which was besieged and taken by Caesar, also belonged to the tribe.
+Uxellodunum also belonged to the tribe, although it was besieged and taken by Caesar.
 The territory of the Cadurci became Cadurcinumn to Latin writers of the middle ages.
 This was corrupted into Cahorsin or Caorsin, and then Querci (modern Quercy).
 The tribe's territorial boundaries are supposed to have survived in the bishopric of Cahors.

-(Information by Peter Kessler and Edward Dawson, with additional information by Trish Wilson, from The Dictionary of Greek and Roman Geography, William Smith, from The La Tene Celtic Belgae Tribes in England: Y-Chromosome Haplogroup R-U152 - Hypothesis C, David K Faux, from A Genetic Signal of Central European Celtic Ancestry, David K Faux, from Celts and the Classical World, David Rankin, from The Civilisation of the East, Fritz Hommel (Translated by J H Loewe, Elibron Classic Series, 2005), from Europe Before History, Kristian Kristiansen, and from External Link: The Works of Julius Caesar: Gallic Wars.)
+(Information by Peter Kessler and Edward Dawson, with additional information by Trish Wilson, from The Dictionary of Greek and Roman Geography, William Smith, from The La Tene Celtic Belgae Tribes in England: Y-Chromosome Haplogroup R-U152 - Hypothesis C, David K Faux, from A Genetic Signal of Central European Celtic Ancestry, David K Faux, from Celts and the Classical World, David Rankin, from The Civilisation of the East, Fritz Hommel (Translated by J H Loewe, Elibron Classic Series, 2005), from Europe Before History, Kristian Kristiansen, from The History of Rome, Volume 1, Titus Livius, translated by Rev Canon Roberts, from Geography, Ptolemy, from the Encyclopaedia of European Peoples, Carl Waldman & Catherine Mason, from Caesar's Conquest of Gaul, TR Holmes, from Roman History, Cassius Dio, from Geography, Strabo, translated by H C Hamilton Esq & W Falconer, M A, Ed (George Bell & Sons, London, 1903), from The Celtic Encyclopaedia, Harry Mountain, from Research into the Physical History of Mankind, James Cowles Pritchard, from Encyclopaedia of the Roman Empire, Matthew Bunson (1994), and from External Links: The Works of Julius Caesar: Gallic Wars, and Livy's History of Rome Book 5, and the Indo-European Etymological Dictionary, J Pokorny, and Jones' Celtic Encyclopaedia, and L'Arbre Celtique (The Celtic Tree, in French), and Historisches Lexikon der Schweiz or Dictionnaire Historique de la Suisse or Dizionario Storico dell Svizzera (in German, French, and Italian respectively).)

 7th-6th cent BC